archernar/cuu/README.md

-     accesskeycreate              -a           Create access keys for user accesskeyreplace             -a           Delete and replace access keys accesskeysdelete             -a           Delete all access keys attached to user accesskeyslist               -a           List a users access keys
+     accesskeycreate              -a           Create access keys for user accesskeyreplace             -a           Delete and replace access keys accesskeysdelete             -a           Delete all access keys attached to user accesskeysls                 -a           List a users access keys

 Policy Commands
      policyattachtoallusers       -a -t        Attach policy to all users